alecvictory/student-workbook/src/reflections/wk8/day3.md

 ## Daily Journal

 Daily Journal
-Read Advancing with Vue 3 > Designing a Strong User Experience and answer the following questions What is a User Experience?
-What should be considered when developing a User Experience?
+Read Working In a Professional Environment > Unit Testing and answer the following questions What is Software Development Testing?

+SDT is testing the smallest unit of code but its up to the developer on what they want to test

-What are some benefits of taking into account the User Experience?
+What are the benefits of Testing in software development?

-Why is the User Experience important?
+testing gives you peace of mind, if you make a change and test that it works then it gives you peace of mind later down the road.

+efficiency, even if testing is time consuming it will save time in the long run in case you run into bugs.

+What are some potential drawbacks of Testing in software development? if theres bad communication or coordination with the tester things can go wrong blind coverage- so the tester might not know about a specific segment of code